-Works are restricted to areas of made-ground on the M8 carriageway surface, with access to the scheme gained via the M8.
-TM will employ road closure with signed diversion (the diversion will add 12.4 km onto existing journeys).
+Works are restricted to areas of made-ground on the M876 carriageway surface, with access to the scheme gained via the M876.
+TM will employ road closure with signed diversion.
 There are no NMU facilities, or other community assets, with connectivity to the scheme extents.
 As such, the proposed works impacts on road traffic accidents is assessed to be of negligible magnitude.

-A SEMP will be produced by BEAR Scotland which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
+A Site Environmental Management Plan (SEMP) will be produced by BEAR Scotland which sets out a framework to reduce the risk of adverse impacts from construction activities on sensitive environmental receptors.
 The Contractor will comply with all conditions of the SEMP during works and may be subject to audit throughout the contract.